 --single-instance:

-this option, Syncthing Tray will still show another tray icon despite its single-instance
+this option, Syncthing Tray will still show another tray icon regardless of its single-instance

 behavior.)